Quick Take

 The size and appearance of these birds vary between species.
 The spotted towhee has a black back and throat.
 The males have white spots on their wings and a white belly.
 Females are similar except for their grayish-brown plumage.

-Eastern towhees measure between 6 to 9 inches long.
-However, the Albert towhees are 8.3 to 9.8 inches in length, with a wingspan of 10.4 to 11.6 inches.
+Eastern towhees measure between 6 and 9 inches long.
+However, the Abert’s towhees are 8.3 to 9.8 inches in length, with a wingspan of 10.4 to 11.6 inches.

 Migration Pattern and Timing

 Most species in this genus are non-migratory.
 However, some are partial migrators depending on their location.
-For example, the northern populations of eastern towhees do migrate, while the southern populations stay put all year round.
+For example, the northern populations of eastern towhees do migrate, while the southern populations remain year-round.
 In addition, another species that does not migrate is the California towhee.

 Behavior

 These birds are generally solitary; they even have signs for when they want to be left alone.
 For example, males will flick their tails and droop their wings to let others know they are not welcome.
-Males are also fiercely territorial and defend their homes way more than is needed.
+Males are also fiercely territorial and defend their territories more aggressively than necessary.

 Reproduction and Lifespan